Bosansko Primorje: Early history

 In the 6th century Pelješac came under Byzantine rule.
 Upon the arrival of the Slavs to the area from the Neretva river to Rijeka Dubrovačka, and from the northern Herzegovina mountains to the Adriatic coast, new socio-political entities had been established, namely Narentines, Travunia and Zachlumia, and ruled by newly risen local nobility.
 Ston with Rat (modern days name is Pelješac) and Mljet were under the rule of one of these principalities, namely under the knyazs of Zahumlje.
 These local rulers acknowledged the supremacy of Byzantium.
 After Mihajlo Višević, who acknowledged the authority of Bulgarian emperor Simeon, Zahumlje was ruled over by different dynasties.
 Around 950, it was briefly ruled by Prince Časlav.
 At the end of the 10th century, Samuilo was the Lord of Zahumlje, and the principality belonged to king Ivan Vladimir.
 In 1168, the Principality of Zahumlje were conquered by Rascian Grand Župan, Stefan Nemanja.
 Thirty years later, Zahumlje was invaded by Andrew, the King Hungary.
 In 1254, Béla IV of Hungary invaded Bosnia and Zahumlje.
 By 1304, Zahumlje was conquered by Pavao I Bribirski of Šubić family and ruled by Mladen II until family's fall in 1322.
 Then for a short period between 1322 and 1325 area is ruled by local župan, and from 1325 by Stjepan II Kotromanić.

 Republic of Ragusa (Dubrovnik), acquired it from Bosnian rulers in several purchases over several decades, first in 1333 and then on 15 January 1399.
 King Tvrtko II confirmed purchase part of the Bosansko Primorje to Dubrovnik on 24 June 1405.

+Ston

 The old Ston was located on the slopes of the hills of Gorica and St. Michael, south of the Ston field.
 There were several early Christian churches there, the largest of which was St. Stephen's Church.
 The bishopric church of Mary Magdalene stood until it was bombed by the Allies in 1944.
 The only church that still remains is the church of St. Michael, built in the middle of the late antique castrum.

 The original old town was demolished in the earthquake of 1252.
 With the arrival of the Republic, a new city was built on today's location.
 When renovations were made at the church of St. Michael at the top of the hill, fragments of Roman decorative plaster, Roman tombstones and antique ceramics were found, confirming this assumption.
 According to some sources, Ston experienced a destructive civil war in 1250, and in these conflicts the city suffered a great deal of destruction.